 The Union’s Data Protection regulations which can be found on the Union’s website.

-It is mandatory for a minimum of one member of the Club Committee to attend TeamWorc Council Meetings and at least one attends the Union’s All Student Meeting.
+It is mandatory for a minimum of one member of the Club Committee to attend Student Activities Council Meetings and at least one attends the Union’s All Student Meeting.
 It is also the responsibility of the committee to encourage its members to attend the required the Union’s All Student Meeting.

 Members attending meetings as representatives of the [insert name] Club shall do so for only the [insert name] Club and cannot represent another Club, Sports Club, Student Network or Student-Led Service (e.g. RAG).